deweya/blog-markdown/internal-networking.md

 Notice at the bottom of the deployment the “ports:” stanza.
 Since the service is referring to the “https” targetPort, the deployment must also have a corresponding “https” port to route traffic to the desired port.
 In this case “https” endpoint will accept traffic at port 443 and reroute to port 8443, which is specified by the **containerPort** of the Deployment.

-If your service uses a name instead of a number for its targetPort, <mark>make sure that name is also specified on the Deployment object</mark>.
+If your service uses a name instead of a number for its targetPort, `make sure that name is also specified on the Deployment object`.

 ### Container does not Expose Targetport
 This is one that is often overlooked.
 Sometimes the issue is not an OpenShift problem but instead has to do with the running container.
-If you know that the port and targetPort are specified and configured properly, then <mark>the running container may not be exposing the targetPort</mark>.
+If you know that the port and targetPort are specified and configured properly, then `the running container may not be exposing the targetPort`.

 Take the following Spring Boot **application.properties**, for example: